StigNygaard/lastfm-widgets/README.md

 What could future updates bring? _Maybe_:

 - Dark mode
-- A layout that adapts nicer to wider display dimensions of widget
+- A layout that adapts nicer to wider display dimensions of the widget
 - Another widget